 Yankee, the fifth burst of the series, was detonated from Bikini at 1810 GCT, May 4, 1954.

-Although the winds,

-in general, were similar to those of the previous bursts, the westerly winds just below the tropopause attained higher speeds than had occurred during the previous tests, 55 to 65 knots at 40,000 feet.
+It was a high-yield device the cloud reached 110,000 feet.
+Although the winds, in general, were similar to those of the previous bursts, the westerly winds just below the tropopause attained higher speeds than had occurred during the previous tests, 55 to 65 knots at 40,000 feet.
 Trajectories are shown in Figure 2.6.
-Debris reached Mexico Gity on May 8, and fallout was widespread over the western plains states and the Rockies by May 9.
+Debris reached Mexico City on May 8, and fallout was widespread over the western plains states and the Rockies by May 9.
 Fallout from this burst continued over the western half of the United States (with the exception of the Pacific Coast) in significant amounts for a period of more than a week.
 The fallout from Yankee in this region exceeded, by almost an order of magnitude, the fallout from any of the other tests of the series.
-The westward moving debris appeared to proceed faster than indicated by the low-level trades, reaching Koror by May 6 and Singapore by May 9.
+The westward moving debris appeared to proceed faster than indicated by the low-level trades. reaching Koror by May 6 and Singapore by May 9.
 Again, it is very possible that high-level easterlies carried the debris, since the 25-30 knot winds required are somewhat faster than expected in the trades of the Western Pacific.